Line Operators in $U(1|1)$ Chern-Simons Theory: The Category of Line Operators

 \subsection{Comparison between $\CT_{(k,1,0)}$ and 3d $B$-model to $\C^2/\Z_k$}

-As referenced many times above, work of Mikhaylov identifies the Chern-Simons theory $\CT_{(k,1,0)}$ with a $\Z_k$ orbifold of the $B$ twist of a free hypermultiplet \cite{Mikhaylov}, i.e. Rozansky-Witten theory (alias 3d $B$-model) with target $\C^2/\Z_k$.
+In this section we briefly turn our attention to a slightly different theory, namely $\CT_{(k,1,0)}$.
+Work of Mikhaylov identifies $\CT_{(k,1,0)}$ with a $\Z_k$ orbifold of the $B$ twist of a free hypermultiplet \cite{Mikhaylov}, i.e. Rozansky-Witten theory (alias 3d $B$-model) with target $\C^2/\Z_k$.
 It is relatively straightforward to derive the category of line operators from this 3d $B$-model perspective, and we can compare the resulting category to the category $\CC_{(k,1,0)}$ of modules for $\CV_{(k,1,0)}$.

 Line operators in the $B$ twist of a free hypermultiplet can be described as follows, see e.g. \cite[Section 2.3]{CDGG} for more details.
 Consider the 3d $B$-model on a spacetime $\R \times \C^\times$, the complement of a line in $\R^3 \simeq \R \times \C$.
 If we compactify the theory around the circle in $\C^\times \simeq \R_{>0} \times S^1$, we can identify line operators of the 3d $B$-model with boundary conditions of a 2d $B$-model whose target is the loop space $\CL \C^2$ of the 3d target.
 The kinetic terms around $S^1$ are viewed as a superpotential for the 2d $B$-model, whence the category of line operators in 3d can be identified with a (derived) category of matrix factorizations, cf. \cite[Equation (2.38)]{CDGG}: \be \textrm{MF}(\CL \C^2, W_0) \qquad W_0 = \oint \frac{\diff \theta}{2\pi} Z^- \pd_\theta Z^+\,. \ee